joxeina/OLTC-Monitoring-Audio/README.md

 # OLTC-Monitoring-Audio
-This repository contains the code and the data of the paper "-".
+This repository contains the code, data and additional materials of the paper "-".